 Over 11 years ago, an Ohio doctor decided against a Caesarian section for a patient.
-That decision led to the baby being deprived of oxygen in the womb, causing brain injuries and ultimately cerebral palsy.
+This failure to perform a C-section led to the baby being deprived of oxygen in the womb, causing brain injuries and ultimately cerebral palsy.
 The family pursued a medical malpractice lawsuit against the doctor and other negligent parties.
 The jury returned a verdict of $13.9 million last year.

 The court reduced the judgment to $9.7 million because the family had previously settled with other defendants for $2.4 million.
 By any measure, it was the largest medical malpractice judgment in Trumbull County history.
-The family is now pursing collection of its judgment against the doctor.
+The family is now pursuing a collection of its judgment against the doctor.

 With no bond posted, the family’s attorney started enforcement proceedings against the doctor’s assets.
 The Sheriff’s office visited the doctor’s home, along with a writ, seeking to take possession of assets on behalf of the family.
 Also, the doctor has been directed to appear for a debtor’s examination, requiring her to disclose all of her assets and income.

 Medical malpractice cases are complicated.
 Pursuing a judgment awarded for a doctor’s negligence resulting in debilitating brain injuries is also complicated.
 An Ohio attorney experienced in both prosecuting medical malpractice lawsuits and recovering on judgments awarded may help a family gain the measure of justice they deserve.
 If you or a loved one received traumatic brain injuries or any type of head injury due to the negligence of a medical professional, reach out to one of the Ohio medical malpractice lawyers at our Cincinnati injury law firm today.